donedgardo/expo-docs/versions/v31.0.0/sdk/payments.md

 ## Using the Payments SDK

 First, initialize the Payments module with your credentials:
-This `setOptionsAsync` method has to be called  must put under the componentWillMount in android's production mode, unlike iOS that it works outside the component.
+This `setOptionsAsync` method must put under the componentWillMount in android's production mode, unlike iOS that it works outside any component.

 ```javascript
 Stripe.setOptionsAsync({